e2nIEE/pandapower/README.rst

 Installation notes can be found `here <http://pandapower.readthedocs.io/en/develop/getting_started/installation.html>`_, for a comfortable introduction into pandapower see the `interactive tutorials <http://pandapower.readthedocs.io/en/develop/getting_started/tutorials.html>`_.

+If you are interested in getting release notes for new pandapower versions, please subscribe to the pandapower mailing list `here <http://www.uni-kassel.de/go/pandapower>`_.

 Citing pandapower
 ==================